dobbelina/copy_file_to_another_repo_action/README.md

 The `API_TOKEN_GITHUB` needs to be set in the `Secrets` section of your repository options.
 You can retrieve the `API_TOKEN_GITHUB` [here](https://github.com/settings/tokens) (set the `repo` permissions).

 * source_file: The file(s) or directory/directories to be moved.
 Uses the same syntax as the `rsync` command.
 Include the path for any files not in the repositories root directory.
 Multiple source files/directories separated by comma
-`"file1.txt,file2.txt"` or `'"file 1.txt","file 2.txt"'` if there are spaces in the file/folder name(s)
+`"file1.txt,file2.txt"` or `'"file 1.txt","file 2.txt"'` if there are spaces in the file/folder name(s), No forward slash at the end of folder paths needed.
 * destination_repo: The repository to place the file or directory in.
 * destination_folder: [optional] The folder in the destination repository to place the file in, if not the root directory.
 * user_email: The GitHub user email associated with the API token secret.